Southwest Contemporary Vol. 8 — Medium + Support

 - Artists (age 18+) primarily residing and working in Arizona, Colorado, Nevada, New Mexico, Northern Mexico, Texas, or Utah.

-- Artists previously featured in print by SWC in the last 12 months are not eligible.
+- Artists previously featured in print by SWC within the last 18 months are not eligible.

 Requirements: